History of Coin-Operated Arcade Games

 What do you picture when you hear the word ‘arcade?’
 Whether you remember the dimly lit arcades of the ’90s or modern chains like Dave & Busters, you’re probably picturing a room with many cabinets and games.

 You might not realize that the familiar arcade trappings we all know and love arose from a much different kind of gathering place.
-Before there were arcades, there were amusement halls.
+Before arcades existed, there were amusement halls.

 So, what kind of entertainment did amusement halls offer?
 An amusement hall had two main draws: slot machines and pinball.